Mouth breathing in babies

 These recommendations are not meant to replace those of a medical professional or pediatrician, so please consult your doctor if you have questions or are unsure of how to manage your baby’s symptoms.

 Whether you’re a first-time parent or an experienced one, tracking your baby’s breathing motion with Nanit is one easy way to notice patterns and help you identify any change that may warrant monitoring or communication with your pediatrician.
 An ideal time to monitor breathing motion patterns is while your baby sleeps.
-You’ll be able to consistently observe their natural, relaxed breath and will be alerted with any signs of a concerning rate or pattern of breathing.
+You’ll be able to consistently observe their natural, relaxed breath and will receive a notification if breathing motion is no longer detected.

-The Nanit Breathing Band monitors your baby’s breathing motion pattern during nap times and at night.
-The advanced breathing motion tracker reports the time your baby fell asleep, their breaths per minute, the room temperature, and more.
-If anything concerning comes up, you’ll receive real-time alerts right to your smartphone.
+The Nanit Breathing Band monitors your baby’s breathing motion pattern during nap times and at night when paired with the Nanit Pro Baby Monitor.
+The camera App reports the time your baby fell asleep, their breaths per minute, the room temperature, and more.
+If breathing motion is no longer detected, you’ll receive real-time notifications right to your smartphone as well as an alarm sound from the camera itself.
 Nanit’s Breathing Band is designed not only for accuracy but also for convenience and comfort and is a great companion to Nanit’s Sleep Wear.

 Nanit’s Breathing Bands are: